• Skip to primary navigation

 Alternating chest press

-In this variation, you alternate pressing each dumbbell up toward the ceiling while the other arm remains in a static position.
-This exercise helps improve coordination and stability while working the chest muscles and the triceps.
+Here, you alternate pressing one dumbbell up while the other arm remains locked in a static, extended position.
+This exercise improves coordination and increases the time under tension for maximum muscle growth.

 Pause chest press